Early morning jog at Violettes Lock by Paul Graunke

 Seneca Aqueduct and Lock 24 are combined into a single structure here, the only place along the canal that this was necessary.
 This is one of 11 aqueducts that carried the canal over major tributaries of the Potomac.

 Mile Marker 22.7 Lockhouse 24 “Riley’s Lockhouse”

 Riley’s Lockhouse is very well restored, with one-and-a-half stories over a full basement.
 Local Girl Scouts dressed in period clothing periodically provide interpretation and guide visitors through the historic home.

 Experience life on the Canal with an overnight stay at Lockhouse 25, part of the Canal Quarters program.
 Lockhouse 25 is nestled in the sleepy town of Edwards Ferry and is furnished in the 1860s time period, telling the story of the Civil War’s impact on the Canal.
 Learn how you can spend the night in this lockhouse here.

 Mile Marker 35.5 White’s Ferry

 White’s Ferry is a one-of-a-kind on the Potomac River.
-It is the last operating ferry on the river, transporting vehicles, cyclists and pedestrians from Maryland across to the Leesburg area of Virginia.
+Until it closed in 2020, it was the last operating ferry on the river, transporting vehicles, cyclists and pedestrians from Maryland across to the Leesburg area of Virginia.